SoftwareFoundationGroupAtKyotoU/helmholtz-doc/source/helmholtz.md

 #### Contract Annotations

 A contract annotation gives a specification of contract.
 It is placed just before the code section and causes Helmholtz to check if the contract satisfies the given specification.

-A contract annotation has the form `ContractAnnot rtype_pre -> rtype_post & rtype_abpost vars`,
-where `vars` is optional.
+A contract annotation has the form `ContractAnnot rtype_pre -> rtype_post & rtype_abpost vars`, where `vars` is optional.

 - `rtype_pre` describes a supposed state of an initial stack.
 So it is a refinement stack type for a stack type `(pair parameter_ty storage_ty) : []`.
 The stack pattern in `rtype_pre` is restricted to the form of `(p1, p2)` or `_` (simple variable pattern `x` is prohibit in other words) because of technical reason.
 A typical `rtype_pre` is `{ _ | True }`, which means a contract can accept any parameter and storage value.
-It is also reasonable to give an assumption for a storage value, since the storage is controled by a contract, like `{ (_, addr) | match contract_opt addr with Some (Contract<string> _) -> True | None -> False }` which supposes the destination of an address stored in the storage must exist and of which parameter type is `string`.
+It is also reasonable to give an assumption for a storage value, since the storage is controlled by a contract, like `{ (_, addr) | match contract_opt addr with Some (Contract<string> _) -> True | None -> False }` which supposes the destination of an address stored in the storage must exist and of which parameter type is `string`.